zak22/FTVisualizer/UI/README.txt

 ============================================================================

-To use this UI:
+How to use this UI:

-1) Add the events.
+1) Add the events:
-	birthEvent:
-             date
+	a) Choose one of the events that are in UI which are:
+		1) birth 2) Marriage 3)Divorce 4)Death
+        b) After choosing one of these options and filling the blanks hit add, so they can be add in the editing box.

 2) Hit Draw.